-Bolivian authorities are viewing technological growth has been a key stepping stone for the country towards social and economic growth.
-Recently, Bolivia has made investing in initiatives to advance overall welfare a priority.
-According to recent official statistics, in the last 12 years Bolivia has:
+Bolivian authorities view its technological growth as having been a key stepping stone for the country on the path to social and economic growth.
+Recently, Bolivia has prioritized investing in initiatives that advance overall welfare.
+According to recent official statistics, in the last 12 years, Bolivia has:

 - Reduced inequality.
-The income share of the top 10% was 128 times higher than the poorest 10% portion of the country in 2006, and since then the number that has lowered to 37 times higher.
+The income share of the top 10% was 128 times higher than the poorest 10% portion of the country in 2006 and since then, the number that has decreased to 37 times higher.

 - Increased the country’s GDP by 5%.

-Bolivia has also seen a major improvement in national connectivity.
-The National Telecommunications Company Entel has already installed almost 12,000 miles of fiber optics in the country, with a plan to reach the entire territory by mid 2019.
+Bolivia has also seen major improvement in national connectivity.
+The National Telecommunications Company, Entel, has already installed almost 12,000 miles of fiber optics in the country, with a plan to reach the entire territory by mid 2019.

 Technological Advances & Investment

-In the last few years, Bolivia has strived to become a hub for the technology industry in the region by investing heavily in both local companies and in IT education.
+In the last few years, Bolivia has striven to become a hub for the technology industry in the region by investing heavily in both local companies and in STEM education.
 Some of these efforts include:

 Through institutions such as Bolivia Tech Hub and Hub Santa Cruz, the country is increasing access to education and business opportunities in science and technology.
 They have begun hosting incubators and accelerators for entrepreneurs, as well as providing spaces for young people to develop their skills and learn about trends in the industry such as artificial intelligence.

-6B Labs, located in Santa Cruz, is another key part in local entrepreneur growth.
-They are an innovative incubator providing Bolivian entrepreneurs with the opportunity to build global fintech, crypto, blockchain, e-commerce, mobile apps or Saas companies in just three months.
+6B Labs, located in Santa Cruz, is another key part of the local entrepreneurial growth.
+It’s an innovative incubator providing Bolivian entrepreneurs with the opportunity to start up global fintech, crypto, blockchain, e-commerce, mobile apps or Saas companies in just three months.

-According the Electronic Government and Information and Communication Technologies Agency (AGETIC), Cochabamba is the biggest software developer and services exporter city in the country (80% of programs are developed there), followed by La Paz and Santa Cruz.
+According to the Electronic Government and Information and Communication Technologies Agency (AGETIC), the city of Cochabamba is the biggest software developer and services exporter in the country (80% of programs are developed there), followed by La Paz and Santa Cruz.

-Nowadays, more than 200 software development companies export over 50 million dollars annually , mainly to the United States, but also to the Netherlands, Belgium, Czech Republic and Panama, among others.
-According to the Bolivian Chamber of Information Technologies (CBTI, in Spanish), under the right conditions, the ITC industry can represent over 6% of the country’s GDP (approx. $2 billion).
+Nowadays, more than 200 software development companies export over 50 million dollars in software annually, mainly to the United States, but also to the Netherlands, Belgium, Czech Republic and Panama, among others.
+According to the Bolivian Chamber of Information Technologies (CBTI, in Spanish), under the right conditions, the IT industry can represent over 6% of the country’s GDP (approx. $2 billion).